 Around the 50s F (10C) is okay for them to go into sleeping mode.
 Below that may freeze them to death.
 If it's winter, get the bucket inside in a warm spot.
 In the summer, find a dark cooler place like in your cupboard to keep the bucket.

 With the spoiled, disgusting-smelling bokashi you don't have to throw them away.
-We can still re-use them.
+We can still utilize them.

 The layer looks a little bit like this: